Lilya Budzhurova

-In 2015 she lost her position at ATR (TV channel) following the failure of the channel to obtain a license from Roskomnadzor as retaliation for the pro-Ukrainian views broadcast by the channel.
+In 2015 she lost her position at the television channel ATR following the failure of the channel to obtain a license from Roskomnadzor as retaliation for the pro-Ukrainian views broadcast by the channel.

 Biography

-She was born on November 1, 1958 in the Uzbek city of Angren.
+She was born on November 1, 1958, in the Uzbek city of Angren.
 In 1979, she graduated from the Faculty of Philology of the Tashkent Regional State Pedagogical Institute.
 From 1979 to 1991, she worked there as a teacher of Russian and foreign literature.

 Activity as a journalist

 In 1989 she published her first self-published collection The Unpurchased Ticket), then the collection When We Will Return.
 She moved to Crimea in 1991.
 From 1991 to 1997, she worked as the editor-in-chief of the Crimean Tatar newspaper Avlet: according to her, she was fired for criticizing Mustafa Dzhemilev.